Blightmud/libmudtelnet/README.md

 # Usage

 Check [src/tests.rs](tests/tests.rs) for an example parser.
-For a larger example, see the [Blightmud] MUD client that uses `libtelnet-rs` for its Telnet handling.
+For a larger example, see the [Blightmud] MUD client that uses `libmudtelnet` for its Telnet handling.

 First, construct a parser with [`Parser::new()`][new-parser].
 Ideally, you would